Clarifai/clarifai-java-grpc/README.md

 # Clarifai Java gRPC Client

-This is the official Clarifai Java gRPC client.

-This is the official Clarifai gRPC Go client for interacting with our powerful recognition [API](https://docs.clarifai.com).
+This is the official Clarifai gRPC Java client for interacting with our powerful recognition [API](https://docs.clarifai.com).
 Clarifai provides a platform for data scientists, developers, researchers and enterprises to master the entire artificial intelligence lifecycle.
 Gather valuable business insights from images, video and text using computer vision